 Not so fast.

-It’s important, more so now than ever, for these two departments to work together.
-Though different, sales and marketing are connected and share a common goal … to attract prospects and turn those prospects into customers by providing them with a solution to their problems.
+It’s more important now than ever before, for these two departments to work together.
+Although different, sales and marketing are connected and share a common goal … to attract prospects and turn those prospects into customers.

-When businesses understand that both functions are critical to the buyer’s journey, and recognize that by working in alignment they can continually improve strategies and processes, they ensure more meaningful results.
+When businesses understand that both functions are critical to the buyer’s journey and recognize that by working in alignment they can continually improve strategies and processes, they can produce better results.

-If the two aren’t already aligned in your company, here’s why you should begin now.
+If the two aren’t already aligned in your company, here’s why they should be.

 What Is Marketing?

-Marketing informs people about your business, educating them about how you can offer a service or a product that meets their needs or wants.
+Marketing informs people about your business, educating them about how the product or service you offer meets their needs or wants.